-Students' listening, speaking, reading and writing skills are enhanced and challenged during this time.
-Authentic material is extensively used to help students improve the four language skills.
-In order to foster students’ independent learning, dictionaries and online resources are used under the supervision of the classroom teacher.
-Students begin to link their everyday life to the target language and develop abilities to communicate through listening, speaking, reading and writing activities.
-At the end of the course students should be able to communicate basic information in Mandarin Chinese.
+Pupils' listening, speaking, reading and writing skills are enhanced and challenged during this time.
+Authentic material is extensively used to help pupils improve the four language skills.
+In order to foster pupils’ independent learning, dictionaries and online resources are used under the supervision of the classroom teacher.
+Pupils begin to link their everyday life to the target language and develop abilities to communicate through listening, speaking, reading and writing activities.
+At the end of the course pupils should be able to communicate basic information in Mandarin Chinese.

 KS4 Topic Overview and Assessment

 All exams are externally assessed by AQA at the end of Year 11.